SUPERCILEX/hardcaml_riscv/docs/branch-prediction/paper.typ

 As expected, static jump predictions always improve performance.
 Static branch predictions often, but don't always improve performance---with profile guided optimizations (PGO), I believe the compiler could significantly improve its predictions, or at the very least, not worsen performance.
-Thus, I believe almost all processors should implement static predictions as the hardware cost of doing so is basically free and the performance gains are non-trivial.
+Thus, I believe almost all processors should implement static predictions as the hardware cost of doing so is basically free and the performance gains are notable.

 @jump-mispredictions demonstrates the importance of including a RAS: once added, jump mispredictions are all but eliminated.
 Due to being ruthlessly effective, I also believe most processors should include a RAS (unless the expected programs make minimal use of function calls).